Alvaro-A/dotfiles/README.md

 <!-- Cloning -->
 ## Cloning this repo (experimental)

-The folowing steps were based from
+The folowing steps were based of
 [this article](https://www.atlassian.com/git/tutorials/dotfiles)
 consider giving it a read if you also want to create a bare repository to store your dotfiles.